Benjamin Henry Latrobe: Biography

 Latrobe was born on May 1, 1764, at the Fulneck Moravian Settlement, near Pudsey in the city of Leeds, in the West Riding of Yorkshire, England.
-His parents were the Reverend Benjamin Latrobe, a leader of the Moravian Church who was of Huguenot (French Protestant) ancestry, and Anna Margaretta Antes whose father was German and whose maternal line was Dutch.
+His parents were Benjamin Latrobe, a leader of the Moravian Church who was of Huguenot (French Protestant) ancestry, and Anna Margaretta Antes whose father was German and whose maternal line was Dutch.
 Antes was born in the American colony of Pennsylvania, but was sent to England by her father, a wealthy landowner, to attend a Moravian school at Fulneck.

 Latrobe's father, who was responsible for all Moravian schools and establishments in Britain, had an extensive circle of friends in the higher ranks of society.
 He stressed the importance of education, scholarship, and the value of social exchange; while Latrobe's mother instilled in her son a curiosity and interest in America.
 From a young age, Benjamin Henry Latrobe enjoyed drawing landscapes and buildings.
 He was a brother of Moravian leader and musical composer Christian Ignatius Latrobe.

-In 1776, at the age of 12, Latrobe was sent away to the Moravian School at Niesky in Silesia near the border of Saxony and Poland.
+In 1776, at the age of 12, Latrobe was sent away to the Moravian School at Niesky in Silesia near the border of Saxony and Prussia.
 At age eighteen, he spent several months traveling around Germany, and then joined the Royal Prussian Army, becoming close friends with a distinguished officer in the United States Army.
 Latrobe also may have served briefly in the Austrian Imperial Army, and suffered some injuries or illness.
 After recovering, he embarked on a continental "Grand Tour", visiting eastern Saxony, Paris, Italy, and other places.
 Through his education and travels, Latrobe mastered German, French, ancient and modern Greek, and Latin.
 He had advanced ability in Italian and Spanish and some knowledge of Hebrew.
 Latrobe was elected a member of the American Antiquarian Society in 1815.

 His son, Benjamin Henry Latrobe, II, (sometimes referred to as "Junior"), also worked as a civil engineer.
 In 1827, he joined the newly organized Baltimore and Ohio Railroad and designed the longest, most challenging bridge on its initial route: the curving Thomas Viaduct, (the third of four multi-arched "viaducts").

 Another son, John Hazlehurst Boneval Latrobe (1803–1891), was a noted civic leader, lawyer, author, historian, artist, inventor, sometime architect, intellectual, and social activist in Maryland While Park Commissioner for the City of Baltimore he co-founded the Baltimore Zoo.
 Among his inventions and patents, he invented the Latrobe Stove, also known as the "Baltimore Heater", a cast iron coal fired parlor heater.